KaufmanDeveloper/labyrinth-game/Story/Path 2/Path 2.md

 Narrator: It wasn't necessarily a conscious thought but in the back of my mind somewhere I'd always imagined we'd be old and retired and still arguing the meaning of our existence and making lame jokes.

 Narrator: For a while I just sat.
 I don't know for how long, but I couldn't bring myself to move.
+There was a cold that I felt in the caverns sitting there.
+It started in my spine and grew to my extremities as I felt a sense of loneliness I hadn't felt ever.

+Narrator: I remembered a prayer I memorized in my days in the village.
+Prayer LVII.
+Grand Star Igna read the prayer in my head.
+"Every atom has a role to play.
+Selflessly, atoms carry out their tasks for the good of the universe.
+So too shall we.
+We are devoted servants to humanity, and by extension, the universe."

 Narrator: Why?
-Why did I feel this way?
+Why was I feeling sorry for myself?
 Comrades die.
 This is what I signed up for.
 I knew this could happen.

-Narrator: I have a miss
+Narrator: I had a mission.
+It was time to carry it out selflessy and play my role in the universe, just as Grant played his.
+I stood and patted the dirt off my cloak.
+Not wanting to look at Grant's body, I continued forward.

+Jem: "Selflessly, atom carry out their tasks for the good of the universe.
+So too shall we."

+???: That's an interesting thing to say.

+Jem: Whoa!
+What?

+???: That's an interesting thing to say to yourself.